 As a Gallatin student you belong to an interdisciplinary community of artists and scholars who value honest and open intellectual inquiry.
 This relationship depends on mutual respect, responsibility, and integrity.
-Failure to uphold these values will be subject to severe sanction in accordance with the Student Discipline and Grievance Rules of the Gallatin School of Individualized Study.
+Failure to uphold these values will be subject to severe sanction in accordance with the Student Conduct and Grade Grievance Rules of the Gallatin School of Individualized Study.

 The following are examples of behaviors that compromise the academic integrity of the Gallatin School.
 The list is not exhaustive.